 If you want to get to the good stuff right away, we’ve organized the winners from our more detailed top ten reviews right here.
 They include a recommended top pick and a budget pick from each of the three categories - swimming headphones, wireless workout headphones, wired workout headphones.
 This way, you can quickly select the perfect product for your needs and budget.
-Further below we’ll dive into the detailed real-world comparisons and reviews.
-We may permanently smell like protein powder and chlorine, but we think it was worth it.
+Further below we’ll dive into the detailed comparisons.
 Enjoy!

 The Swimbuds Sport earbuds are designed for swimming and all other watersports, with multiple earbud types and sizes included to suit different people and different water activities.
 There are four earbud styles included.
 The “tree” earbuds create an excellent, watertight seal with an emphasis on passive noise isolation.
 The “ergonomic,” “tree,” and “round” styles add value by offering a comfortable fit and clear audio for general, everyday use - including outside the pool.
 These earbuds have a short cord for tucking a waterproof media player under a swim cap but also come with a one-meter waterproof extension for all other activities.
 The sound quality and watertight seal are very impressive, making them our top pick.